scimusmn/Data-Viz-Bluetooth-Finish-Line/README.md

 Finish line sensor that appears to other devices as a Bluetooth keyboard.

 ## How it works
 The finish-line sensor unit is built around the Adafruit Feather nRF52 Bluefruit LE- nRF52832 Microcontroller, and a Sharp GP2Y0A02YK long range distance sensor.
-The microcontroller is configured to appear as a Bluetooth keybord to other devices.
+The microcontroller is configured to appear as a Bluetooth keyboard to other devices.
 When someone passes the finish line sensor, a letter "a" keypress is transmitted.
 The keypress is only sent once.
 A subsequent keypress only happens when someone has moved-off the sensor and then crosses it again.
 Though the max range of the Sharp distance sensor is 5 ft.
 (150 cm), the operating range has been attenuated to work reliably in a 4 ft.
 (121 cm) wide lane.

 ## Setup